How the racial-tiebreaker case began

 Starting in 1978, the district for 10 years assigned and bused students to schools.
 Segregated housing patterns meant students were often bused across town in an attempt to achieve racially balanced schools, and hundreds of families ultimately left the district.

-A: In 1978, Seattle schools were 63 percent white.
+A: In 1978, Seattle schools were made up of 63 percent white students.
 Today, the district is 40 percent white.

 In 1989, the School Board modified the busing system with a "controlled choice" plan that allowed families to rank their preferred schools.
 Race was used to give enrollment priority to students who would create diversity in schools.